Read This First

 Prompt 1: Provide the key take-aways from the following interview

-The central claim is this: Understanding the nature of statistical distributions is fundamental to modeling, prediction, and risk management.
+In plain terms: Understanding the nature of statistical distributions is fundamental to modeling, prediction, and risk management.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why aways from Nassim Taleb on Joe Walker interview matters without pretending the wider issue of Nassim Taleb on Joe Walker has been exhausted.